moderndive/moderndive/vignettes/paper.md

 ## 2 age         -0.006     0.003     -2.31   0.021   -0.011   -0.001
 ```

 Observe how the p-value stars are omitted and confidence intervals for the point estimates of all regression parameters are included by default.
-By including them in the output, we can easily emphasize to students that they "surround" the point estimates in the `estimate` column.
+By including them in the output, we can then emphasize to students that they "surround" the point estimates in the `estimate` column.
 Note the confidence level is defaulted to 95%; this default can be changed using the `conf.level` argument:

 ```r